swt02026/.vim/README.md

 # About

-This is inspired by the ["Synchronizing plugins with git submodules and pathogen"][1] from.
+This is inspired by the post ["Synchronizing plugins with git submodules and pathogen"][1].

 [1]: http://vimcasts.org/episodes/synchronizing-plugins-with-git-submodules-and-pathogen/